AI Token Cost Calculator guide

 When should I use the AI Token Cost Calculator?

 Use it when your task matches one of these common needs: Estimate the monthly cost of an AI support bot, writing helper, or internal tool.
 Compare two model price cards using the same token and request assumptions.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the AI Token Cost Calculator doing with my inputs?